-Starting university, the first examination period and hundreds of formalities which must suddenly be taken care of: The transition from school to university life is a big step - not only academically.
-To smooth the path for the more than 1,000 new students each year, the Faculty of Mechanical Science and Engineering has set up a new mentoring programme.
-A group of 30 older students and postgraduates offer their assistance to the faculty newcomers.
-Supplementing the existing network of professors and administrative offices, we have in this way created an additional layer of support with contacts who are not only of similar age, but also know the university well from their own student experiences.
+The start of your studies, the first examination period and hundreds of formalities, which must suddenly be taken care of: The transition from school to university life is a big step - not only academically.
+To smoothen the path for the more than 1,000 new students each year, the Faculty of Mechanical Science and Engineering has set up a new mentoring programme.
+A group of 30 students and postgraduates offer their assistance to the faculty newcomers.
+Supplementing the existing network of professors and administrative offices, we have created an additional layer of support with contacts who are not only of similar age, but also know the university well from their own student experiences.